BEST STARTS FOR KIDS

 "Altogether we need four middle-sized potatoes to cut up."
 You and your child can work out which are the middle-sized ones.
 This creates an interesting discussion in itself about smaller, longer, wider, shorter, bigger, biggest, smallest, etc

 Continuing on: "I'm going to cut a potato in half...
-But if I put them back together there is a whole potato again.
-What if I cut these halves in half.
-That means each piece is called a quarter, but if I put them all back together they make a whole potato again."
+But if I put them back together there is a whole one again.
+What if I cut these halves in half?
+Each piece is now called a quarter, but if I put them all back together they make a whole potato again."

 Reinforce the concepts with real items